maitrekpatel1612/digident/README.md

 ## About

 This project is developed by the Students of IIITDM Jabalpur under the mentorship of **Dr. Punnet Tandon** and co-mentorship of **Pritee Khanna**.

-# Digident - Dental Imaging and Analysis App

-A Flutter application for dental imaging, analysis, and condition detection using machine learning.

-## Features
+## Detailed Features

 ### 1. WiFi Connection Screen

 - Automatic scanning for available WiFi networks
 - Highlights the Digident camera server network
 - Seamless connection to the camera server